By David Joel Miller

-Spiders and snakes, blood, heights or flying can all be objects of a specific phobia.
-With Specific Phobia we can point to things or situations that is the cause of the anxiety.
+Spiders and snakes, blood, heights, or flying can all be objects of a specific phobia.
+With Specific Phobia we can point to things or situations that are the cause of the anxiety.
 People with specific phobias often had fears of several things or situations and may have other anxiety disorders as well.

 Social Anxiety Disorder (Social Phobia).

-Agoraphobia translates as “fear of the market place” mostly this involves crowded situations.
-Fear of buses, standing in lines, crowded places, stores and similar situations.
-In severe cases the person becomes unable to lave the house to go shopping and either needs someone to go with them or must go at times the store will be very empty.
+Agoraphobia translates as “fear of the marketplace” mostly this involves crowded situations.
+Fear of buses, standing in lines, crowded places, stores, and similar situations.
+In severe cases, the person becomes unable to leave the house to go shopping and either needs someone to go with them or just go at times the store will be very empty.

-There are also diagnosis for anxiety problems caused by drugs, medications, medical conditions or other factors.
+There are also diagnoses for anxiety problems caused by drugs, medications, medical conditions, or other factors.

 For more on Anxiety, treatments for anxiety and related issues see: